CC-KEH/Computer-Science-Notes/Artificial Intelligence/NLP/Text Representation/Text Representation.md

 2. **Importance**:
    - Text representation is a crucial step in NLP because most machine learning algorithms and models require numeric inputs.
 It allows computers to process and analyze textual data, extract patterns, and make predictions or classifications.

-Certainly!
-Here are comprehensive notes on various text representation techniques in natural language processing (NLP), along with their definitions, pros, and cons, aimed at helping newcomers understand them:

 ## Text Representation Techniques in NLP

 #### 1. Bag of Words (BoW):